Skip to content

 What is Machine?

-Machine is a SaaS platform that provides GPU acceleration for GitHub Actions workflows.
-It allows you to run compute-intensive machine learning and AI workloads directly in your GitHub Actions CI/CD pipeline without managing infrastructure.
+Machine is a SaaS platform that provides high-performance CPU and GPU runners for GitHub Actions workflows.
+It allows you to run compute-intensive workloads, machine learning tasks, and large builds directly in your GitHub Actions CI/CD pipeline without managing infrastructure.

 How does Machine differ from other GPU cloud providers?